Last updated on 23 August 2023

 1. The goal of CVRA is to identify modifiable risk factors, support behavioural change and inform medical management when necessary.
-For risk factors and recommended care components for residents 40 years and above, see Table 1A below.
-For risk factors and recommended care components for residents aged 18–39, refer to Table 1B.
+For risk factors, recommended screening tests and screening frequencies for residents 40 years and above, see Table 1A below.
+Refer to Table 1B for residents aged 18 to 39 years old.

 Table 1A.
-For residents 40 years and above.8
+For residents 40 years and above.4

 No Risk Factors Screening Test/Question Frequency